w3f/polkadot-wiki/docs/glossary.md

 Providing conflicting information to the network.
 BABE equivocation entails creating multiple blocks in the same slot.
 [GRANDPA](#grandpa-finality-gadget) equivocation would consist of signing multiple conflicting chains.

+## External Queue

+The queue for proposals originating with the Polkadot Council which are waiting to become referenda.
+Compare the Community queue.

 ## Extrinsic